NikolaiRadke/AI.duino/HELP.md

 Some hints on how to use AI.duino.
 More coming soon.

+## Inline
+Clicking Inline opens the settings where inline completion can be enabled or disabled.
+The AI provides code suggestions while typing, triggered by keywords like Serial. and in comments ending with :.
+Example: ''' // Blink the LED three times: '''.
+Press the Tab key to accept the suggestion.
+A different provider can be configured for inline completion.
+Groq is recommended – it's free within limits and extremely fast.

 ## Settings
 There are several options that need further explanation.
 The default values are tested and work fine, but if you need some customization, here are some details.